nicolaschotard/Clusters/README.md

 Input format
 ------------

-All the scripts will take the same input JSON file.
+All the scripts will take the same input YAML file.
 Keys are case-sensitive.
 Additional keys are simply ignored.
 Each script will aslo have a set of option that you can use.